Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 * #6 Next I used the "shape" method to reveal how many examples (rows) and how many attributes (columns) the Iris dataset contains.

-     I also felt it was a good idea to eyeball the dataset using the head function to see the first 30 rows of the dataset.
+     I also felt it was a good idea to eyeball the dataset using the "head" method to see the first 30 rows of the dataset.

      The output (Index[3]) can be seen in this URL: https://image.ibb.co/f1vW4n/Index3.png

-* #7 Next I used the "groupby" function in Python to print out the class distribution i.e. the number of instances (rows) that belong to      each species.
+* #7 Next I used the "groupby" method in Python to print out the class distribution i.e. the number of instances (rows) that belong to      each species.
 The output (Index[4]) can be seen in this URL: https://image.ibb.co/kX1bN7/Index4.png

 * #8 Next I went on to evaluate my descriptive summary statistics, and then conduct inferential analyses of the dataset (See results in      the next section).